-- 1. The Associate Dean for Educational Programs will identify professional networks to alert more diverse groups to job opportunities and diversify applicant pools. - 2.
-Proactively create a diverse pool of potential LEO faculty from which new LEO appointments can be made by linking to professional networks that include diverse social workers
+1. The Associate Dean for Educational Program will identify professional networks to alert more diverse groups to job opportunities and diversify applicant pools.

+2. Proactively create a diverse pool of potential LEO faculty from which new LEO appointments can be made by linking to professional networks that include diverse social workers

-Five-Year Strategic Objective 8: Improve upon hiring and promotion practices to attract, retain, reward, and inspire LEO and Governing faculty to continually hone their ability to facilitate transformational learning via inclusive teaching methods.
+Five-Year Strategic Objective 9: Improve upon hiring and promotion practices to attract, retain, reward, and inspire LEO and Governing faculty to continually hone their ability to facilitate transformational learning via inclusive teaching methods.

-Measures of Success: (for Objective 8):
+Measures of Success: (for Objective 9):

-1. Submit an annual report to the Office of Diversity, Equity and Inclusion and the School's Executive Committee that provides information on hiring practices such as outreach, screening and interview processes, and means for getting input on hiring from students, faculty and staff.
+1. Annual report to Office of Diversity, Equity and Inclusion and the School's Executive Committee that provides information on hiring practices such as outreach, screening and interview processes, and means for getting input on hiring from students, faculty and staff.

 - 1. During hiring searches prioritize facilitation and inclusive teaching skills that engage and contribute to conversations about diversity, equity and inclusion. - 2.
-Develop, deliver, and measure outcomes of professional development on effectively facilitating transformative conversations. - Add facilitating transformative conversations to faculty handbook teaching criteria for annual, 3rd year, promotions and tenure reviews for LEO, Clinical, and Tenure Track and Tenured Faculty. - 4.
-Provide schedule of Professional and Faculty Development topics (with opportunity for suggestions to be added on rolling basis). - 5.
-Provide ongoing training for faculty above and beyond on boarding orientation to effectively model engaging and transformative conversations that utilize inclusive teaching methods. - 6.
-Provide incentives for undertaking training that matters to faculty. - 7.
-Provide clear expectations for attention and contribution to diversity, equity and inclusion goals, as evidenced by research/scholarship, teaching, and service activities, in promotion and tenure reviews and in annual reviews. - 8.
-Reward diversity, equity and inclusion leadership among students, staff and faculty. - 9.
-Support faculty scholarship on diversity, equity and inclusion related topics through seed funding.
+Develop, deliver, and measure outcomes of professional development on effectively facilitating transformative conversations. - 3.
+Include "facilitating transformative conversations" question in all course evaluations. - 4.
+Add facilitating transformative conversations to faculty handbook teaching criteria for annual, 3rd year, promotions and tenure reviews for LEO, Clinical, and Tenure Track and Tenured Faculty. - 5.
+Provide schedule of Professional/Faculty Development topics at beginning of year (with opportunity for suggestions to be added on rolling basis). - Provide ongoing training for faculty above and beyond onboarding orientation to effectively model engaging and transformative conversations that utilize inclusive teaching methods. - 7.
+Provide incentives for undertaking training that matters to faculty. - 8.
+Provide clear expectations for attention and contribution to diversity, engagement and inclusion goals, as evidenced by research/scholarship, teaching, and/or service activities, in promotion and tenure reviews and in annual reviews. - Add contributions to diversity, equity and inclusion, as evidenced by research/scholarship, teaching, and/or service activities, to annual review of all full and part time faculty. - 10.
+Reward diversity, equity and inclusion leadership among students, staff and faculty.

+11. Support faculty scholarship on diversity, equity and inclusion related topics through seed funding.